tigrkoshka/2023-MIPT-PL-Concepts/karma/include/disassembler/README.md

 > representation (unless it is ignored, in which case a decimal `0` value
 > is written regardless of what the command's binary specified).

-* Finishes the disassembled program with an `end main` statement
+* Finishes the disassembled program with an `end main` directive

 ### Disassembler